Madelaine had everything she wanted.

 Friends, a successful film career, and a loving boyfriend.

 Lexie’s friend Helen was part of a close-knit group at university.
-Now, ten years later, Helen is fearful when another of the group reappears and suggests a reunion.
+Now, ten years later, Helen is uneasy when another of the group suggests a reunion.

 This is the second book in A Lexie Wyatt murder mystery series.